 For borrowing libraries, using the feature is as easy as clicking a checkbox and entering the maximum cost you are willing to pay for an item on the ILL workform.
 Your monthly OCLC invoice will include additional line items showing:

-- Credits your library receives for supplying items
+- credits your library receives for supplying items, and

 Future enhancements to WorldShare Interlibrary Loan will enable you to use IFM to pay for materials from content providers in addition to lending libraries.